 After the final, a tearful Murray told the world how much the victory had meant to him, and his own surprise at being able to overcome the Swiss player.
-Perhaps unsurprisingly, Murray’s latest success has resulted in increased popularity in the sportsbook betting markets.

 Although he’s keeping his plans very much to himself at the moment, it’s not beyond the realms of possibility that we may well see him at the Australian Open in January.
 After all, no-one would like to make a triumphant return to Melbourne more than he would.
 And to go on to win the tournament would be a dream come true.
 Looking further ahead, the French Open could give him the opportunity to progress beyond the semi-finals for the first time ever to show that he can be just as good on clay as he is on grass.

 But the big one is Wimbledon and if he continues on his current trajectory there’s no reason to doubt that he’ll be delighting the spectators on the Centre Court once again in 2020

 On a personal level, the family man Murray is also in a good place with the birth of his third child with Kim Sears expected soon after the Antwerp victory.
 And it’s the love and support of his family that he has also credited with helping him to get through what has been a very difficult time for him.

 So, the future is certainly looking bright for Murray.
 And, at the age of 32, he potentially has several more seasons ahead of him, not to mention the prospect of many more titles.

 Montreal draw: Daniil Medvedev set for nightmare opener against Nick Kyrgios